Transitions Day Retreats

 Brushstrokes of Becoming:

 -- Who?
-Women who are changing jobs or are contemplating a
+Women contemplating a career transition

 Confident woman holding a handbag and striding down the street